Mild Traumatic Brain Injury – How to find out if you have a Mild TBI and what to do

 How much money can I get if I suffered a mild TBI?

-We settled a case with a concussion for $1.25 million for a 46 year old woman who did not report headaches until a month after accident.
+We settled a case with a concussion for $1.25 million for a 46-year-old woman who did not report headaches until a month after the accident.
 She did not have any lost income.
 Her first neurologist stated (misdiagnosed) in her medical records that her headaches were either early Multiple Sclerosis or from prior Lyme Disease.
 The defense neurologist stated that the plaintiff did not have a concussion and is faking a head injury.

 A concussion in a motorcycle accident may be worth much more.
-The violent trauma of a motorcycle accident is more likely to cause a concussion and evidence of the injury may be more easily proved.
-We currently represent a motorcyclist who’s CT scan showed a drop of blood in the brain.
+The violent trauma of a motorcycle accident is more likely to cause a concussion, and evidence of the injury may be more easily proved.
+We represented a motorcyclist whose CT scan showed a drop of blood in the brain.
 This is absolute proof of the injury.
-Now, we are documenting how it has affected his life.
+We had a 3D color video made from the CT scan and documented how it has affected his life.
+A jury gave a $1 Million verdict, and the case was settled for the entire verdict without reduction.

-A mild traumatic brain injury can result in a settlement or award for pain and suffering of as much as several million dollars because it is a long-term debilitating injury which can impair your life permanently.
-Other factors such as the past and future cost of treatment and medications increase the value.
+A mild traumatic brain injury can result in a settlement or award for pain and suffering of as much as several million dollars because it is a long-term debilitating injury that can impair your life permanently.
+Other factors, such as the past and future cost of treatment and medications, increase the value.

-Frontline: League of Denial the NFL’s Concussion Crisis (promo-the full video will be here when available)
+Frontline: League of Denial, the NFL’s Concussion Crisis

 Proving a Brain Injury

-There are many ways we prove a brain injury such as using medical records and experts like a neuropyschologist.
+There are many ways we prove a brain injury, such as using medical records and experts like a neuropsychologist.

 The video below was made to show to an insurance company so they can see what happened to our client’s brain instead of just reading medical records.
-If needed, it will be shown to the jury at trial but we think the insurance company won’t want a jury to see it and will offer to pay their $million+ dollar policy.
-If the case does go to trial, we’re sure we will get a verdict above the policy and we will seek recovery of the entire verdict.
+The insurance company offered only $150,000 to settle, and the video was shown to the jury at the trial.
+A jury gave a $1 Million verdict, and the case was settled for the entire verdict without reduction.

 We created this video from his 2D Black & White CT scan.
 This video shows the “small” hemorrhage (bleeding) in his brain in 3D color and also contrasts side by side with the 2D Black & White CT scan.